Odense: Modern history

 Odense's most famous landmark was Odinstårnet (The Odin Tower) constructed in 1935, as the second-tallest tower in Europe, only surpassed by the Eiffel Tower with its 177 meters.
 Odinstårnet was blown up by a Danish Nazi group in 1944 and has never been rebuilt.
 However, a miniature model now stands in Odinsparken in the area where the original was located.
 During the German occupation in the Second World War, Odense's general strike in August 1943 contributed to terminating collaboration with the Germans.

 Until the beginning of the Danish industrial revolution, Odense was also the second-largest city in modern Denmark, but has in recent times been overtaken by Aarhus.
 From the 1960s Odense increasingly became a cultural hub, with the establishment of a university in 1966 and the launching of trade shows, including the large Odense Congress Centre.
 In 1988 a major national television network, TV2, was established in Odense.

 In celebration of the thousandth anniversary in 1988, a forest, Tusindårsskoven (meaning "The Thousand Year Forest") was planted.
-In 2005 the city celebrated the 200th anniversary of the birth of Hans Christian Andersen.
+The forest now hosts the annual music festival Tinderbox.
+In 2005 the city celebrated the 200th anniversary of the birth of Hans Christian Andersen and in 2025 the 150th anniversary of his death.

 The Odense Steel Shipyard (Staalskibsvæeft), which since 1996 had been Denmark's largest shipbuilding facility, closed in 2012 as a result of international competition.
 Opened in 1919 by A.P.
 Møller, it latterly produced container ships for Mærsk, the parent company.
 The Lindø site was sold to the Port of Odense (Odense Havn) who are developing the Lindø Industrial Park.